Football Forecast: East, West Rain Threats | Weather.com

 - Chicago Bears at Washington Commanders (Monday, 8:15 p.m.
 ET)

-Sunday night's potential Super Bowl preview between the host Kansas Chiefs and the Detroit Lions should have decent weather, but we can't completely rule out a stray shower.
+Sunday night's potential Super Bowl preview between the host Kansas City Chiefs and the Detroit Lions could have showers arriving at some point during the game.

 Jonathan Erdman is a senior meteorologist at weather.com and has been covering national and international weather since 1996.
 Extreme and bizarre weather are his favorite topics.
 Reach out to him on Bluesky, X (formerly Twitter) and Facebook.